 By We Level Up FL Treatment Center | Editor Yamilla Francese | Clinically Reviewed By Lauren Barry, LMFT, MCAP, QS, Director of Quality Assurance | Editorial Policy | Research Policy | Last Updated: April 12, 2023

 What Does It Mean to Make Amends?

 The traditional dictionary definition of making amends is to “correct a mistake that one has made or a bad situation one has caused.”
-This is a frequent topic of discussion for people once addicted to alcohol or drugs, and for people with mental health disorders.
-One vital point often discussed is whether extending an apology is the same as making amends.
-Not precisely—while both are reasonable efforts, the difference lies in someone’s intentions.
-Some situations may require both an apology and an effort to make amends.
+This is a frequent topic of discussion for people once addicted to alcohol or drugs and people with mental health disorders.
+Whether offering an apology equates to making amends is an important issue that is frequently debated.
+Not precisely—while both are reasonable efforts, the distinction rests in someone’s goals.
+Some situations may necessitate both an apology and an effort to make amends.

 What Is an Apology?

 When asked, “What is an apology?” most psychologists agree that learning to apologize with genuine grace is something everyone should know.
-We’ve all crossed a line at one point with our actions or behaviors by unnecessarily hurting another person or inadvertently making a mistake that requires an apology.
+We’ve all accidentally wounded someone or mistakenly done something that calls for an apology at some point through our actions or conduct.

 - It demonstrates remorse regarding a particular action or behavior.

 - It acknowledges that specific activity or behavior caused someone else to feel hurt.

 An apology gives someone the chance to understand how another feels, to decide what conduct or action is or is not suitable, and to give the person who was wounded a chance to mend.
 In addition, by taking on the responsibility to sincerely apologize, an individual builds self-confidence and reinforces personal integrity.